Grover Norquist: Early life and education

 Norquist was born in Sharon, Pennsylvania and grew up in Weston, Massachusetts.
 He is the son of Carol (née Lutz) and Warren Elliott Norquist, a vice president of Polaroid Corporation, and is of Swedish ancestry.
-His younger brother, David Norquist, has served in senior posts in Republican administrations at both the United States Department of Defense and the United States Department of Homeland Security and is currently President and CEO of the National Defense Industrial Association.
+His younger brother, David Norquist, has served in senior posts in Republican administrations at both the United States Department of Defense and the United States Department of Homeland Security and is president and CEO of the National Defense Industrial Association.
 Norquist became involved with politics at an early age when he volunteered for the 1968 Nixon campaign, assisting with get out the vote efforts.
 He graduated from Weston High School and enrolled at Harvard University in 1974, where he earned his B.A. and MBA.

 At college, Norquist was an editor at the Harvard Crimson and helped to publish the libertarian-leaning Harvard Chronicle.
 He was a member of the Hasty Pudding Theatricals.
 Norquist has said: "When I became 21, I decided that nobody learned anything about politics after the age of 21."
 He attended the Leadership Institute in Arlington, Virginia, an organization that teaches conservative Americans how to influence public policy through activism and leadership.